gauav9982/katha-123/README.md

 # Katha Sales Application

+This is a sales management application for Katha.

 ## Overview
 Katha Sales is a comprehensive sales and inventory management system designed for managing sales, purchases, inventory, and financial transactions.